 Link to information about these current projects:

-Code Camps for kids-- Cool code camps this summer in Scratch, AppInventor and Ruby!
+2014 Code Camps for kids-- Cool code camps this summer in Scratch, AppInventor and Ruby!
 Over for summer 2014, but we'll be back with more next year!

 Katie Coder Dojo -- a place for girls to explore programming: games and animations in Scratch or mobile apps in AppInventor.

-Technovation Challenge (girls ages 12-18 design and code mobile apps as they participate in this worldwide coding and business challenge)
+Technovation Challenge (young women ages 12-18 design and code mobile apps as they participate in this worldwide coding and business challenge) + the festive Appapalooza